nieomylnieja/go-meetup-govy-presentation/presentation.md

 ### What else does it bring to the table?

+1. Advanced flow control (error cascade modes).
+2. Conditional execution (predicates).
-1. Functional API with its main building blocks being immutable.
+3. Functional API with its main building blocks being immutable.
-2. Error message templates.
+4. Error message templates.
-3. Validation plan.
+5. Validation plan.
-3. Automatic property name inference (experimental).
+6. Automatic property name inference (experimental).
+7. And more!

 ---